decentraland/documentation/content/creator/wearables-and-emotes/publishing/publishing-collections.md

 ## **Publication fees**

 There is a required fee for publishing items.
-This fee was originally [voted in place by the Decentraland DAO](https://governance.decentraland.org/proposal/?id=50092c00-c315-11eb-ac84-1705d1ae4a66) to deter users from publishing an excessive number of wearables in an attempt to “spam” the wearables market.
+This fee was originally [voted in place by the Decentraland DAO](https://governance.decentraland.org/proposal/?id=50092c00-c315-11eb-ac84-1705d1ae4a66) to deter users from publishing an excessive number of wearables in an attempt to "spam" the wearables market.

 The [most recent vote](https://governance.decentraland.org/proposal/?id=b8075360-e8e7-11ec-82d9-d917cdd158ac) regarding publication fees has pegged them to a fixed amount of 150 United States dollars per item, to be paid in **Polygon MANA**.

 {{< hint warning >}}
 **📔 Note**: You can move MANA between Ethereum and Polygon using the [Account dApp](https://account.decentraland.org).